pilotmoon/popclipweb/site/dev/config.md

 ::: tip Key names

 PopClip is very flexible about how you name keys.
-In this documentation you'll see keys named in lowercase with spaces, for example `required apps`.
+In this documentation you'll mostly see keys named in lowercase with spaces, for example `required apps`.
 However, PopClip will treat `Required Apps`, `requiredApps`, `RequiredApps`, `required_apps`, `required-apps` and `REQUIRED_APPS` as equivalents.
 It doesn't matter which convention you use.